QuantumSimulator

 • Arbitrary state preparation via ZYZ or XYX decomposition

-• Continuous analog of the X gate for fine-grained control
+• Fine-grained control in place of the discrete X gate

-• RX(2π) = −I (full rotation picks up a sign — spinor behavior)
+• RX(2π) = −I — a full 360° rotation picks up a minus sign (spinor behavior), not the identity

-• RX, RY, RZ together can reach any point on the Bloch sphere
+• RX, RY, and RZ together can reach any point on the Bloch sphere

-Parameterized rotations are the backbone of near-term quantum algorithms.
-VQE and QAOA circuits are built from layers of RX, RY, and RZ gates with optimizable angles.
+Parameterized rotations like RX are the backbone of near-term quantum algorithms.
+VQE and QAOA circuits are built from layers of RX, RY, and RZ gates with angles that a classical optimizer tunes to solve a problem.

 Test your understanding